 The message was very clear.
 With his simple drawing, Kranz clearly communicated the new priority of the mission.
 He ensured that everyone focused on the same goal.

-When you face a crisis, you must quickly pivot to establish and communicate the new priority that addresses the crisis and seeks its resolution.
+When you face a crisis, you must quickly pivot to establish and communicate the new priority addressing the crisis and seeking its resolution.

 Ask yourself: What do you need to prioritize to stay in business and still be viable when the crisis ends?